How we work and what you can expect to receive on a daily basis.

 Note that delivered does NOT mean the request cannot be worked on anymore.
 You can simply reply to a delivered request and it will be moved back to the top of your queue.
 Your designer will then work on the necessary revisions for the next business day.

 You can learn more about managing your request here.

 Revisions are a big part of the design process.
-No matter how good your brief is and how talented is your designer, your request will certainly require a couple of revisions.
-That's totally fine.
+No matter how good your brief is and how talented your designer is, your projects will certainly require a couple of revisions.
+That's totally fine and normal.

-Every time you ask for a revision it will be factored in into your daily output.
+Every time you ask for a revision it will be factored into your daily output.

 If you ask for a revision on requests in the Delivered tab, that request will automatically move back to the top of your Queue.